kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * Physical underlay network, composed of L2 switches or L3 routers for example, transport packets between nodes.

-Kubernetes networking provides the following capabilities described below.
+Kubernetes networking provides a number of capabilities.
+You can look over some of these capabilities and functions described in the examples below.

 * [Containers on the same pod](#containers-on-the-same-pod)
 * [Pods on the same node](#pods-on-the-same-node)